cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 * **Check-out:** What will I do until the next Weekly?
 One minute timebox per circle member. _(5 minutes)_

 ## Week 5 - Who Am I?
 In this week the work on the first iteration of your key results should have started.
-The goal is to have a "minimal viable product" (MVP) by the end of week 8.
+The goal is to have a [minimum viable product](https://en.wikipedia.org/wiki/Minimum_viable_product) (something that works and that you can show) by the end of week 8.
 You will also start to think about which facts and personal information might be relevant for your network.

-**Agenda for Week 5:**

 * **Check-in:** What happened since the last check-in?
 What changed in the key results?
 What is slowing me down?
 Two minute timebox per circle member. _(10 minutes)_
 * **Exercise:** [25 Random Facts About Me](https://github.com/simondueckert/lernos/blob/master/lernOS%20Guide/en/lernOS-Guide-en.md#25-random-facts-about-me) _(25 minutes)_